vorvek/Godot-CablePath3D/README.md

 The generation doesn't use CSGPolygon3D, so the results may be a bit funkier than Godot's native CSG extrusion through a path, but I needed loads of arbitrary-shaped cables in my project, and CSG was too slow and cumbersome to work with.

+**NOTE:** Don't add child nodes to the CablePath3D node, as they will be deleted when the mesh is regenerated.

 This tool is provided as-is, and is intended to be a starting point for further customization.
 Feel free to modify the code to suit your needs.

 ## Licence